Oyster Card Refunds

 Before you claim a refund, it’s worth bearing in mind that if you’ve used your Oyster card on a Pay as you go basis and it’s not loaded with a weekly Travelcard or bus pass then it’s transferable.
 And the money doesn’t expire so you can give it to a friend, relative or anyone else to use.

-If you don’t know anyone who might want to use an Oyster or you don’t plan to return to London in the near future, you can get back your unused money.
+If you don’t know anyone who might want to use an Oyster or you don’t plan to return to London, you can get back your unused money.

 Where to get a refund in London

 Refunds are available from all underground (tube) station ticket offices, including the ticket offices at Heathrow airport.
 They can refund your £5 deposit and up to £250 of Pay as you go money when you show the required ID (see below).

 There’s no admin fee for refunding Oyster Pay as you go money or your £5 deposit.
 However, if you want a refund on a weekly or monthly Travelcard on an Oyster – there’s a £5 admin fee.

-If you paid for your deposit and PAYG credit by cash, they will refund you with cash.
-If you paid with a credit or debit card, they will refund the money to your card.
+If you paid for your deposit and PAYG credit by cash, they refund you with cash.
+If you paid with a credit or debit card, they refund the money to your card.

-If you used different payment methods to top-up your card, they give you a form to fill in and send you a cheque in GBP pounds sterling to your home address.
-This is obviously not ideal if you live outside the UK and don’t have a sterling (£) bank account.
-To keep things simple, make sure you only use one payment method for your Oyster card.
+If you used different payment methods to top-up your card, you need to fill in form.
+TfL send you a cheque in GBP pounds sterling to your home address which is not ideal if you live outside the UK and don’t have a sterling (£) bank account.
+To keep things simple, only use one payment method for your Oyster card.

-You now need to supply proof of your name and address.
+You now need to show proof of name and address to get a refund.
 This applies whether your Oyster card is registered or unregistered.
 The rules are slightly different for overseas visitors.